ZeroCry/Datastructures-and-Algorithms-notes/Lectures/Raw/Lecture-3_raw.md

 A more complex LinkedList with operator overloading and other extra functionality is available [here](../../Code/Datastructures/List/Python/ExtendedLinkedList.py).

 A list can also be implemented using arrays, called ArrayList.
-Depending on the implementation however, an arrayList may have ${O(n)}$ insertion and removal when the initial capacity of the array is reached and all elements will have to be migrated in a new array.
+Depending on the implementation however, an arrayList may have ${O(n)}$ insertion when the initial capacity of the array is reached and all elements will have to be migrated in a new array.

 An easy workaround is using *lazy migration*.
 When the initial capacity is reached, instead of migrating all elements, we can migrate another element when a new operation is done to the list.